rjaeckel/gw14-shell/README.md

 ## <a name="req"></a>Requirements

-We've tried to make the api-wrapper runnable on a recent SLES-System, `SLES11SP3`, which is the latest Linux host supported ny Novell.
+We've tried to make the api-wrapper runnable on a recent SLES-System, `SLES11SP3`, which is the latest Linux host supported by Novell.

 ### Runtime
  * PHP >= 5.3 - latest version on SLES11-SP3: `php53`